+- Get a prescription for the bed.
 That's absolutely the first step.
 While many people find us after doing a lot of research online, most are referred to us by a healthcare specialist who recommends a special-needs bed and writes the prescription for a specific model.

+- Contact a Durable Medical Equipment provider (DME).
 If a child is already using a wheelchair or other durable medical device, there may already be a DME in the picture.
 However, some DMEs prefer not to handle the acquisition of safety beds.
 We have worked with an extensive network of DMEs who offer these beds.
 Many of them provide their services nationally.
 We can easily make appropriate referrals.

+- Submit a Letter of Medical Necessity (LMN) to your insurance company.
 This is the most important element of the process and where you need to present your case to the insurance company.
 The letter must be well thought out.
 If you need assistance with it, our staff can connect you with professionals with experience writing successful LMNs.

+- Describe why a suggested alternative solution is not a safe solution.
 For example, insurance companies often suggest using hospital beds.
 But unlike special-needs beds, hospital beds are not designed for children vulnerable to the seven zones of entrapment*, as defined by the Food and Drug Administration.

+- Write as many letters as possible.
+DMEs, caregivers, physical therapists, and physicians can all write letters to present your case to the insurance company.
 If you think your letter is as good as it's going to get, and you're still being denied, insist on an in-person or phone interview with your insurance company.
 By law, they must have an attorney present.
 They may opt to approve your request rather than incur that added expense.

 Helpful examples of Letters of Medical Necessity are available on the SleepSafe Beds website.